 I examine intersections of the practical arts and natural philosophy during the fourteenth through eighteenth centuries.
-As a specialist on the working methods and intellectual interests of artist/engineers, I address cross-disciplinary solutions to investigative and inventive developments in the histories of ideas, science and technology.
+As a specialist on the working methods and intellectual interests of artist/engineers, I locate cross-disciplinary investigative and inventive solutions in the histories of ideas, science and technology.

 Page last updated: 02/12/2013, at 10:11